HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking package dependencies ...
+*   checking installed package size ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘geojsonio’
+      installed size is  8.2Mb
+      sub-directories of 1Mb or more:
+        doc   6.9Mb
     ```

 # robotstxt